hms-dbmi/dseqr.docs/content/docs/single-cell/integrate/index.md

 ### Specify datasets

-Click the toggle twice to open integration controls and select datasets to integrate:
+Click __Integrate Datasets__ in the secondary navigation bar to open the integration modal.
+Then select datasets to integrate:

 {{< img-simple src="integrate.png" alt="Select Integration" class="border-1" >}}

+{{< alert icon="💡" text="Three or more samples are needed for grid overlays and to calculate differential expression and abundance p-values.</br></br>Datasets with two samples will only show logFC." >}}

 Then select integration types and provide a new dataset name.
-To begin integration, click the plus button:
+To begin integration, click __Integrate Datasets__:

 {{< img-simple src="integrate-submit.png" alt="Select Datasets" class="border-1" >}}